patternfly/patternfly-react/packages/react-core/src/components/Banner/examples/Banner.md

 ### Basic

-Banners can be styled with one of 5 different colors.
+Banners can be styled with one of 9 different colors using the `color` prop.
 A basic banner should only be used when the banner color does not represent status or severity.

 ```ts file="./BannerBasic.tsx"